 WHAT IS XYLITOL?

 Xylitol is considered a Sugar Alcohol, though it does not contain sugar or alcohol.
-It is a low-calorie sweetener that comes from Birch trees, and is naturally produced by our bodies.
+It is a low-calorie sweetener that comes from Birch trees or corn cobs, and is naturally produced by our bodies.
 While looking and tasting just like sugar, it has a five carbon glucose unit making it different in structure than nearly all other sugars (which are made from a six carbon glucose unit).
 This is why it is beneficial for oral health.

 WHY DOES THE CARBON STRUCTURE MATTER?

 Bacteria and yeast prefer xylitol to other sugar sources, but due to it’s structure, these harmful microbes cannot digest the xylitol, therefore they slowly starve, cannot reproduce, and eventually die.
 If you kill the bacteria that cause most decay (S mutans), your risk of decay is reduced.
-Studies have demonstrated xylitol can reduce the bad bacteria in our mouth, while not harming the beneficial oral bacteria.
+Studies have demonstrated xylitol can reduce the cariogenic bacteria in our mouth, while acting as a beneficial prebiotic to the beneficial oral bacteria.

 IS IT SAFE FOR HUMANS TO INGEST?